Coprates quadrangle: Hebes Chasma and hydrated deposits

 Hebes Chasma, a large enclosed valley, may have once held water.
 Hydrated minerals have been found there.
-It is thought that large-scale underground springs of groundwater at different times burst to the surface to form deposits called Light Toned Deposits (LTD's).
+It is thought that large-scale underground springs of groundwater at different times burst to the surface to form deposits called Light Toned Deposits (LTDs).
 Some suggest present or fossilized life forms may be found there because the deposits are relatively young.

 Nirgal Vallis and sapping

 Nirgal Vallis is one of the longest valley networks on Mars.
 It is so large that it is found on more than one quadrangle.
 Scientists do not know how all the ancient river valleys were formed.
 There is evidence that instead of rain or snow, the water that formed the valleys originated underground.
 One mechanism that has been advanced is sapping.
 In sapping, the ground just gives away as water comes out.
 Sapping is common in some desert areas in America's Southwest.
 Sapping forms alcoves and stubby tributaries.
 These features are visible in the picture below of Nigal Vallis taken with Mars Odyssey's THEMIS.

 Water from Nirgal Vallis contributed to a great flood that went through the rim of Holden Crater and helped form a lake in the crater.
-It's estimated that Nirgal Vallis had a discharge of 4800 cubic meters/second.
+It is estimated that Nirgal Vallis had a discharge of 4800 cubic meters/second.
 Water from Nirgal Vallis was inbounded in Uzboi Vallis because the rim of Holden Crater blocked the flow.
 At a certain point the stored water broke through the rim of Holden and created a lake 200–250 m deep.
-Water with a depth of at least 50 m entered Holden at a rate that 5-10 times the discharge of the Mississippi River.
+Water with a depth of at least 50 m entered Holden at a rate that 5–10 times the discharge of the Mississippi River.
 Terraces and the presence of large rocks (tens of meters across) support these high discharge rates.